mjsalerno/UnoBot/README.md

 		Nick - if no value given it will default to unoBot

 		BotOps - if no value given it will default to null this should be a list seperated by ',' and no spaces. the first user in this list should be the owner.

 		UpdateScript - if an BotOps in the channel says "!update" this script will run. if using a 'nix shell script a "./" may be required.

+		ScoreBoardFileName - the name of the file you want the score board to be saves to so when the unoBot exits it will still keep everyones score.

 ## Usage